ni/monodrive-documentation/docs/LV_client/simulator/mono_init.md

 ### Inputs
 - **Simulator configuration (String):** A JSON string with the properties for simulator connection, material properties, etc.

-- **error in (Error Cluster):** Can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error in (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs
 - **monoDrive out (Cluster):** See description at monoDrive.ctl.

-- **error out (Error Cluster):** Can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error out (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 <p>&nbsp;</p>